jpype-project/jpype/doc/userguide.rst

 "implemented".
 The second must be a keyword argument, and be either **dict** or **inst**.
-If **dict** is specified, then the 2nd argument must be a dictionary, with the keys the method names as defined in the interface(s), and the values calllable objects.
+If **dict** is specified, then the 2nd argument must be a dictionary, with the keys the method names as defined in the interface(s), and the values callable objects.
 If **inst** an object instance must be given, with methods defined for the methods declared in the interface(s).
 Either way, when Java calls the interface method, the corresponding Python callable is looked up and called.